 If you’ve got any payment or credit control tips that work for you, I’d love to hear about them – one of the key things about making freelancing work is to ALWAYS be open to learning and sharing knowledge, I think, so feel free to share the love.

-Share your payment tips and let’s make sure we ALL get paid a little faster in 2017!
+Share your payment tips and let’s make sure we ALL get paid a little faster!